shakyShane/laravel4-backbone-marionette/readme.md

 When ready to start the Karma Test Runner, just run:

+    grunt karma:unit

+or if you want to run the tests on every file-change

-    grunt karma
+    grunt karma:watch

-or

-    cd public/js/
-    karma start

-It will continue watching your files and automatically re-run the tests on each save.

 #### Quick note on *Fixtures*
 You want to load JSON or HTML into your tests from files?
 No worries, I've pre-configured the Karma Test Runner to use Jasmine-jquery with the correct paths set.